grafana/grafana/docs/sources/panels/visualizations/time-series/create-line-graphs.md

 Display dotted lines.
 When you choose this option, a list appears so that you can select the gap (length = 0, gap) for the dot spacing.

-Dot spacing set to 0, 10 (default)
+Dot spacing set to 0, 10 (default):

 ![Line style dots 0, 10 example](/img/docs/time-series-panel/line-graph-line-style-dots-0-10-7-4.png)

-Dot spacing set to 0, 30
+Dot spacing set to 0, 30:

 ![Line style dots 0, 30 example](/img/docs/time-series-panel/line-graph-line-style-dots-0-30-7-4.png)